Wyatth7/querry-array/README.md

 # querry-array

-Queries a string array with a given string
+Given an array of strings and a query string, `querryArr` returns an array of all strings within the given string array that include the given query string.

 # Installation